 What started out as a side-project for Liza and Bruce happily grew an incredible number of arms and legs!
 They never thought of themselves as entrepreneurs, simply folk who could see the potential in Bogbain Farm's neglected byres and steadings, and had a vision for a unique venue that could at once be an arts & music hub, a wholesome outdoor activity centre for adults and children, and a welcoming space for events of all kinds.

 The many years of challenging work in renovating Bogbain Farm, building the new wing and the time, effort and resources expended in creating a venue that many thousands of people have been able to enjoy, was not just hard graft but also a lot of fun.
-Bringing music, life and laughter back to a place that decades before had been a thriving farm, inn and drovers' tryst, is something Liza is immensely proud of and has brought her much lasting satisfaction.
+Bringing music, life and laughter back to Bogbain, a place that decades before had been a thriving farm, inn and drovers' tryst, is something Liza is immensely proud of.
+Although Bogbain's reputation and good standing within the community were sadly tarnished by actions and mismangement by individuals brought in later (see Postscript below), renovating and rebuilding the farm steadings brought Liza great satisfaction during her years of establishing and managing the couple's venture.